BashPink/Snek-Txt/README.md

 # Snek-Txt

-A simple Text editor for creating most types of files.
-(As long as you know the extension ;D )
+Snek Txt is a python based simple text editor that can create most types of files.
+More updates and features will be added as the project advances.

+# Version History

+1.0.0 Initial Release (5/6/2022)